 The CEO may request more information from either the complainant and/or the accused Member.
 Once the investigation is complete, the CEO shall forward the complaint and the written response to the Grievance Committee.
 If a member of the Grievance Committee has a conflict of interest with either the person making the complaint or the accused, the Grievance Committee member must recuse himself or herself from the process.

 The Grievance Committee may a) seek more information; b) find no grievance; c) make a recommendation of a grievance to the NAA Board of Directors.
 The CEO will communicate the Committee's decision to the accused Member.
 If the Complaint Committee makes a recommendation of a grievance to the NAA Board, the accused Member will be given the opportunity to come before the Board to present his/her case.

 The accused Member may introduce such documentary evidence and present such testimony of witnesses, sworn by the Chairman, as the Board of Directors shall reasonably be deemed relevant to the issues.
 At the conclusion of the hearing, the Board of Directors, as soon as it is practically possible, but not later than two (2) weeks thereafter, shall consider the evidence and render a written opinion and decision.

-- There shall be one class of members, which shall be known as Auction Professionals who will be required to affirm the following: “I solemnly swear (or affirm) that I will faithfully support the NAA’s objectives, comply with the NAA Code of Ethics and pay the established dues.”
+Article II - Membership1.
+There shall be one class of members, which shall be known as Auction Professionals who will be required to affirm the following: "I solemnly swear (or affirm) that I will faithfully support the NAA's objectives, comply with the NAA Code of Ethics and pay the established dues."

-- Vote.
-All members in good standing are eligible to vote in the annual meeting and in any special meeting.
-Elections will be held at the annual meeting.
+4. Vote.
+All members in good standing are eligible to vote in the annual meeting and in any special meeting either in person or by absentee ballot.
+Elections for the Board and its officers will be held at the annual meeting.